 This transition course introduces the LPN-to-RN student to the framework and concepts of the Trinitas School of Nursing program.
-Role socialization, communication principles, nursing process, concept care map-ping, teaching/learning principles, critical thinking, legal-ethical standards/issues and the role of cultural competence in contemporary nursing will be explored.
+Role socialization, communication principles, nursing process, concept care mapping, teaching/learning principles, critical thinking, legal-ethical standards/issues and the role of cultural competence in contemporary nursing will be explored.
 Pharmacological concepts will be discussed and a review of medication administration with emphasis on drug/IV calculations will be conducted and regularly reinforced throughout the course.
 3 theory hours/week; 3 credits; 15 week course.
 Prerequisites: Proof of current LPN license; all buy-back credits; BIO 105, 106, 108; CHE 105 or 113/114; ENG 101,102; PSY 101, 204; SOC 101; Humanities 6 credits, PSY 204 or PSY 205.
-ADM110 also required as of September 2014.
 GPA 2.5; Co-requisite NURE 212.